We receive many questions around some

 The college will not initiate contacts with parents.

-When students enroll in college they are considered to
+When students enroll in college they are considered

-about their child's status, the parent will be
+information about their child's status, the parent

-encouraged to speak directly with the student.
+will be encouraged to speak directly with the

 Question: If I believe my son or daughter's disability will have an impact on his/her attendance in classes, will ASC be able to give an appropriate accommodation for this?